 Aram has substantial experience representing secured creditors, both senior and junior priority secured creditors, in liquidation and reorganization proceedings.
 He has represented a national bank in consumer bankruptcy cases to obtain relief from the automatic stay and in reorganization matters for the bank’s commercial leasing subsidiary to protect collateral and related rights.
 Also, Aram has represented a large regional construction lender with $18 million at stake in its dispute with various mechanics’ lien creditors stemming from a failed senior housing project now in an involuntary bankruptcy case as well as the senior secured creditor in an urban clothing and sports equipment retail business.

 Insolvency Counseling, Distressed Transaction, & “Workouts”

 Aram has represented potential debtors and creditors in all stages of pre-bankruptcy, out of court workout transactions, including aiding in the restructuring of corporate capital and debt structures.
-These engagements have included a large furniture manufacturer, a busy overnight-type courier service, a multistate franchisee of fast food restaurants, and various distressed real estate developers.
+These engagements have included a large furniture manufacturer, a busy overnight-type courier service, a multistate franchise of fast-food restaurants, and various distressed real estate developers.

 Bankruptcy Asset Acquisitions

 Aram has represented asset purchasers, both “stalking horse” and over-bidders, to aid in their purchases of commercial and residential real estate, high-tech assets, corporate shells, and going concern assets from several bankruptcy courts across the country.
 This has included the documentation of the underlying transaction, participating in contested sale matters, and the presentation of alternative plans of reorganization to implement asset acquisition goals for clients.

 - Top Rank, Inc. v.
 Victor M. Ortiz (In re Ortiz), 400 B.R.
 755 (C.D.
 Cal.
 2009).